berkekiran/smart-contracts/advanced-contracts/pool/README.md

 - **Token Contract**: The contract interacts with an ERC20 token contract, which is specified at the time of contract deployment.
 - **Pool Balance**: The contract maintains a pool balance, which tracks the total amount of tokens in the pool.
 - **Depositing and Withdrawing**: The contract allows for depositing of tokens into the pool by administrators and authorized depositors, and withdrawing of tokens from the pool by administrators.
 - **Withdrawal**: The contract allows for withdrawal of tokens and native tokens (e.g., Ether) from the contract by administrators.

+## PoolAdvanced.sol

+The `PoolAdvanced.sol` contract extends the functionality of the basic pool contract by adding more complex features such as a locking pool, which tracks the total amount of tokens locked, the balance of tokens in the pool, and the amount of tokens locked per address.
+It also allows for locking of tokens by administrators, unlocking of tokens by administrators, and claiming of tokens by the addresses for which tokens have been locked.

+### Overview

+The contract uses the OpenZeppelin contracts for `IERC20` (an interface for ERC20 tokens) and `AccessControl` (for role-based access control).

+The contract has several key features:

+- **Roles**: The contract defines two roles, `ADMIN` and `DEPOSITOR`, which have permissions to perform certain actions such as depositing tokens and enabling/disabling depositing and withdrawing.
+- **Token Contract**: The contract interacts with an ERC20 token contract, which is specified at the time of contract deployment.
+- **Locking Pool**: The contract maintains a locking pool, which tracks the total amount of tokens locked, the balance of tokens in the pool, and the amount of tokens locked per address.
+- **Locking, Unlocking, and Claiming**: The contract allows for locking of tokens by administrators, unlocking of tokens by administrators, and claiming of tokens by the addresses for which tokens have been locked.
+- **Withdrawal**: The contract allows for withdrawal of tokens and native tokens (e.g., Ether) from the contract by administrators.

 ## Usage